fahadmapari/tss-gaming-server/readme.md

 ---

-Route to add declare winners / add stats of match of all users who joined the tournament.
+Route to get all players to declare winners / add stats of match of all users who joined the tournament.

 GET
-`/leaderboard/:id/edit`
+`tournament/leaderboard/:id/edit`

 - replace :id with tournament's "\_id" in url